-The LED indicator for the 1 FUNCTION button will turn on, and the Split Mode screen will be shown in the LCD display.
+The Split Mode screen will be shown in the LCD display.

 The default split point is set between keys B2 and C3.

 The upper section and lower section sound names will be shown in the LCD display.
 The LED indicator for the upper section sound button will turn on, and the LED indicator for the lower section sound button will start to flash.